 - 1. Collect and prepare all equipment, including sample bottles and labels. - a.
 Load GPS sampling coordinates in GPS (accuracy ±4 m). - 2.
 Pre-print human-readable adhesive labels (Figure 4) for sample bottles and data sheets on all-weather paper (label template are available in the Sampling Support Library or RD[05]). - a.
 Labels must be pre-printed or filled out using pencil or ethanol-safe pen in the field. - b.
-Use the following naming convention for sample IDs (see Table 5).
+Use the following naming convention for sample IDs (see - c.
+Table 6).
 Sample IDs written on the physical sample label must match the sample ID generated by the mobile app.

-SITE.YYYYMMDD.samplerType.sampleNumber[.DNA]

-- i.
+SITE.YYYYMMDD.samplerType.sampleNumber[.DNA] - i.
 SITE = 4 letter site code - ii.
-YYYYMMDD = Collection date - iii. samplerType = Type of sampling equipment used, see Table 5. - iv. sampleNumber = Numbers 1-3, corresponds to one of three samples.
-Does not need to be directly linked to a specific location. - v.
-[DNA] = Append to sample ID if this is a DNA sample.
+YYYYMMDD = Collection date - iii. samplerType = Type of sampling equipment used, see - iv.
+Table 6 - v. sampleNumber = Numbers 1-3, corresponds to one of three samples.
+Does not need to be directly linked to a specific location. - vi.
+[DNA] = Append to sample ID if this is a DNA sample

-Title: AOS Protocol and Procedure: Zooplankton Sampling in Lakes Date: 02/13/2018 NEON Doc. #: NEON.DOC.001194 Author: S. Parker Revision: G
+Title: AOS Protocol and Procedure: Z Date: 12/19/2018 NEON Doc. #: NEON.DOC.001194 Author: S. Parker Revision: H